bitplane/bitplane.net/dev/python/arranges/models/index.md

-# Use in Pydantic models
+# ℹ️ Use in Pydantic models

 You'll need Pydantic >=2.3: